-Principle 4: Credit Risk An FMI should effectively measure, monitor, and manage its credit exposures to participants and those arising from its payment, clearing, and settlement processes.
-An FMI should maintain sufficient financial resources to cover its credit exposure to each participant fully with a high degree of confidence.
-Summary narrative This principle applies to those CSDs like CSCS that operate as a SSS.
-(Many of the key requirements are only relevant to CCPs.)
-It is directed at an SSS knowing its credit exposure to participants and having appropriate policies to manage such exposures.
-CSCS has arranged for the settlement banks to guarantee the transactions undertaken by the brokers.
+Key Consideration 4.
+"An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly winddown.
+An FMI should prepare appropriate plans for its recovery or orderly wind- down based on the results of that assessment.
+Where applicable, an FMI should also provide relevant authorities with the information needed for purposes of resolution planning."
+Observed those arising from its pa rely measure, monitor, and manage its credit exposures to participants and ayment, clearing, and settlement processes.
+An FMI should maintain sufficient cover its credit exposure to each participant fully with a high degree of --------------------------- --- Summary narrative CSCS has appropriate policies to manage its credit exposures.
+CSCS has arranged for settlement banks to guarantee the transactions undertaken by the brokers.
 This leaves the credit risk with the settlement banks.
-To cover this there is a Settlement Guarantee Fund (SGF) which is stress tested quarterly.
+To cover this there is a Settlement Guarantee Fund (SGF) which is stress tested periodically.
 The governance, use and replenishment of the Fund been address in CSCS participant default management procedure and the Amended Rules.
 Rating of Principle Broadly observed Key Consideration 1.
 "An FMI should establish a robust framework to manage its credit exposures to its participants and the credit risks arising from its payment, clearing, and settlement processes.
 Credit exposure may arise from current exposures, potential future exposures, or both."
+Broadly observed

-Broadly observed The settlement banks guarantee the settlement of broker trades.
+The settlement banks guarantee the settlement of broker trades.
 This arrangement eliminates credit risk to participants in most situations.
 The cash settlement is undertaken on a net basis.
 This means that the magnitude of settlement risk in respect of cash settlement is reduced.
 Settlement banks acts as the authorized cash settlement agent in the market.
 Cash settlement default occurs when a Bank is unable to meet cash settlement obligation on settlement date or the Bank is insolvent and therefore unable to fund settlement obligations.
-Each settlement Bank has a revolving pledge of a minimum of fifteen billion naira (N15billion) worth of Treasury bills and Federal Government bonds with Central Bank of Nigeria (CBN).
+Each settlement Bank has a revolving pledge of a minimum of fifteen billion-naira (N15billion) worth of Treasury bills and Federal Government bonds with Central Bank of Nigeria (CBN).
 In the event that a settlement bank goes into bankruptcy the Real Time Gross Settlement (RTGS) System automatically request for intraday liquidity facility using the pledged clearing collaterals to settle the obligation.
 This is done by the Central Bank of Nigeria and built into CSCS default management procedure.